LuLegendary/CMPM163Labs/README.md

 Inspiration: https://drive.google.com/file/d/17EQEXseePxVVV8Vb9yDpeekyfEdWiGcP/view?usp=sharing

 The changes I made is to add grass lands with trees, and water to my city.
 It's a city with forst and lake.
 I simulate the picture that inspired me by adding forest that surround the lake.
 The lake material is the idea from last lab.

+My partner did his assignment with Three.js.
+He simulated the image inspired him by using more low leveled but still varied models.
+I really like the scene he made that the city is under the starring sky.